This Chocolate Mousse recipe is super simple to make from scratch with only 5 simple ingredients. It is light and fluffy

 Fist of all, a good chocolate mousse need to use the best quality chocolate you can find.
 For my personal preference, I like to use bittersweet dark chocolate because it is not that sweet.
 The darker the chocolate, more intense chocolaty flavor the mousse is.
 However, using milk chocolate is also great for this recipe if you prefer sweeter chocolate mousse.

 2. Temper the egg yolks

 This Chocolate Mousse is custard based, which means there are egg yolks in this recipe.
 This step requires some caution as heating eggs in hot liquid might result in curdles of cooked eggs in your mousse.
 To prevent this from happening, you need to temper the egg yolks by whisking egg yolks and sugar until pale, thick, and all of the sugar dissolved.
 After that, put half of the hot cream into the egg yolk mixture then returning it all to the saucepan to thicken in low heat.
 This is making the egg yolks less likely to curdle when you stir them into the heavy cream to cook over direct heat.
 Heat everything in low heat until it is thickened enough to coat the back of the spoon and the turn off the heat.
 Please note not to let the mixture boil.

 3. Fold the mixture lightly

 A mousse is prepared by incorporating air bubbles to give it a light and airy texture.
 The folding motion to incorporate the whipped cream should be done lighlt, but in a deliberate cutting down and pulling around motion until all the cream is mixed without knocking out the air that was beaten into it.

 4. How to step up your chocolate mousse.

 Chocolate mousse can be very rich.
-I serve this Chocolate Mousse recipe with a dollop of cream to alleviate this.
-You can also alternatively boost your chocolate mousse by incorporating some salt, fruits, alcohol, or even spices to make your Chocolate Mousse less boring.
+I serve this recipe with a dollop of cream to alleviate this.
+You can also alternatively boost your mousse by incorporating some salt, fruits, alcohol, or even spices to make your it less boring.
 Just be creative with your choice.